 Class “C” Specialty Contractor- There are 41 specialty trade licenses under the class C license classification such as drywall C-9, electrical C-10, plumbing C-36 etc.

-Step 3: Complete a License Application
+Step 3: Complete an Application

 Please see below for fee schedule.